 This clever woman must have been a key intellectual influence in Socrates’ early life, and she didn’t teach him just about public speaking, or only about the meaning of love:

 The notions attributed in Symposium to ‘Diotima’ are central to the philosophy as well as to the way of life that Socrates was to espouse: that the physical realm can and should be put aside in favour of higher ideals; that the education of the soul, not the gratification of the body, is love’s paramount duty; that we need to define our terms before we can hope to know what they entail in practice; and that the particular should be subordinated to the general, the transient to the permanent, and the worldly to the ideal.
 Her thinking, no less than what Socrates and his successors were to make of it, should therefore be acknowledged as lying at the very root of the Western philosophical tradition.

-Unravelling Diotima’s identity makes for a historically explosive conclusion.
-In retrospect, however, the identification is so obvious that its failure to be seen clearly up to now can only be attributed to conscious or unconscious prejudices about the status and intellectual capacities of women throughout the ages.
+Unravelling the identity of ‘Diotima’ makes for a historically momentous conclusion.
+My book offers such compelling details for Plato’s identification of Aspasia as the model for Diotima (rather than identical to her) that it seems perverse (or worse) to dispute them any longer.
+In retrospect, the identification is so obvious that its failure to be recognised clearly up to now might be attributed to a kind of intellectual inertia or even a failure of historical imagination, perhaps born of conscious or unconscious prejudices about the status and intellectual capacities of women throughout the ages.